vsandrade/ProAgil/README.md

 baseurl: "" # the subpath of your site, e.g. /blog/ or empty.

 # User settings
-There're not settings exactly, only files to guide you understand a little bit more about Bootstrap 4
+There're not settings exactly, only files to guide you understand a little bit more about Angular, WebAPI and More
 ```

 ## Questions